-This lesson will give students the ability to practice the skills necessary to show respect through a group project to build a structure.
+Students will practice the skills necessary to show respect and teamwork through a group project to build a structure.
 Students will practice teamwork, giving helpful feedback, and patience.

 Character Education Objectives: